vekatze/neut/book/src/allocation-canceling.md

 }
 ```

-The code above doesn't perform allocation canceling since, in this case, the `free` at `(X'')` doesn't have its correspondent in its continuation.
+The code above doesn't perform allocation canceling at `(X'')` since, in this case, the `free` at `(X'')` doesn't have its correspondent in its continuation.

 ### Comparing Execution Times

-Using the slower and faster implementations of `insert`, I wrote a code that performs bubble sorting on a linked list of 30,000 random integers.
+Using the slower and faster implementations of `insert`, I wrote codes that perform naive bubble sorting on linked lists of 30,000 random integers.
 I also wrote codes that do the same in Haskell and OCaml just for reference (the complete codes are at the end of this page).

 Then I compiled them into M1 native binaries and casually measured their execution time using the `time` command.
 I performed each measurement 5 times and calculated the average of them.
-The result is as follows (Tested on my 14-inch M1 Max MacBook Pro with 32 GB RAM):
+The result is as follows (Tested on my 14-inch M1 Max MacBook Pro with 32 GB RAM; the chart is powered by Plotly Chart Studio):

 ![bubble sort](./image/bench-bubble.png "bubble sort")